Ansh420/Real_Life-Facial-Emotion_Recoginsation-using-deep-learning/README.md

 ## Train the model:

-- Modify the train.py script to load your dataset and configure the training parameters.
+- Modify the**train.py** script to load your dataset and configure the training parameters.
 - Run the script to train the CNN model on your dataset.

 ## Test the model:

-- Use the test.py script to evaluate the model's performance on a separate test dataset.
+- Use the **test.py** script to evaluate the model's performance on a separate test dataset.
-- The script will output accuracy, precision, recall, and F1-score metrics.
+- The script will output **accuracy, precision, recall, and F1-score metrics**.

-## Real-time recognition:

-- Run the realtime.py script to capture video from your webcam or load a video file.
-- The script will detect faces in the video and predict their emotions in real time.

 ## Configuration